githubtraining/communicating-using-markdown/responses/01-welcome.md

 ### What is Markdown?

-Markdown is a lightweight syntax for writing all types of communication on GitHub, as well as many other places on the web.
+Markdown is a lightweight syntax for communicating on GitHub, and many other websites.
 You can format words as **bold** or _italic_, add images, and create lists.
-Mostly, Markdown is just regular text combined with a few non-alphabetic symbols, such as `#` or `*`.
-You can use Markdown with the formatting toolbar in issues <sup>[:book:](https://help.github.com/articles/github-glossary/#issues)</sup> and pull requests <sup>[:book:](https://help.github.com/articles/github-glossary/#pull-request)</sup>, or you can learn the syntax and type it yourself.
+Markdown is regular text combined with a few non-alphabetic symbols, such as `#` or `*`.
+You can use Markdown with the formatting toolbar in issues <sup>[:book:](https://help.github.com/articles/github-glossary/#issues)</sup> and pull requests <sup>[:book:](https://help.github.com/articles/github-glossary/#pull-request)</sup>, or you can type the syntax.

 You can use Markdown most places around GitHub: